When and where

 The game kicks off at 14:00 (UK) on Sunday 27 September and will be played at the Farley Way Stadium.

-If you can’t be there, you can follow the action on our dedicated matchday Twitter account: @ManCityWomen.
+You can follow the action on our dedicated matchday Twitter account: @ManCityWomen.

 While the decision was made to end the 2019/20 Barclays FA Women’s Super League and FA Women’s Championship campaigns in the best interests of the women’s game due to the COVID-19 pandemic, the FA submitted an application to FIFA for special dispensation to complete FA Women's Cup competition.